 For many people the most pleasurable aspect of Paraguay is it’s countryside.
 Living there can be a very enjoyable thing to do.

 It is a relaxed and friendly place to be.
-An easy going lifestyle can be found here.
-One where in general terms everyone is left to live as they choose so long as that does not cause harm or inconvenience to others.
+An easy going lifestyle can be found there.
+One where in general everyone is left to live as they choose so long as that does not cause harm or inconvenience to others.

-It is the sort of place that someone who feels the pull of such places would have little trouble settling into.
+It is the sort of place that someone who feels enjoys a simpler, slower life would have little trouble settling into.

 The local population is almost universally welcoming of outsiders.
-Those within a few hours travel of Asuncion are used to people from there visiting for extended periods, and there have been for a long time expat communities scattered across the country.
+Those within a few hours travel of Asuncion are used to people from the capital visiting for extended periods, and there have been for a long time expat communities scattered across the countryside.

-To feel part of the community and to be treated as such by those who have been there for many years is really quite simple.
-Integrate with the local community,mix with the people take an honest interest in local events.
+To feel part of the community is really quite simple.
+Integrate with the local community, mix with the people take an honest interest in local events.

-Then invites to local events will soon come in.
+Then invites to to all manner events will soon come in.

-First though before all that you must if you are considering Paraguay ask yourself what sort of person you are or want to be.
-A city person, a town one or someone of the countryside.
+First though before moving to anywhere in Paraguay you must ask yourself what sort of person you are or want to be.
+A city person, a town one or someone for the countryside?

 City life offers those luxuries such as shopping malls that cannot be found elsewhere.
-It is also a place more vibrant and full of life.
+It is also a place more vibrant and activity filled than elsewhere in the country.
 However it is hardly reflective of Paraguay as a whole.
-It is far to easy for the likes of safety for example to stay almost entirely in the modern upmarket districts that bare no relation to the vast majority of the country.
+It is far to easy for example to stay almost entirely in the modern upmarket districts and leave the vast majority of the country undiscovered and unexplored

-The final option however for somewhere to live in Paraguay should be far more peaceful.
+The final option for somewhere to live in Paraguay is going to be even greener and more peaceful than any town.
 The Paraguayan countryside.

 There is no reason to live far from a town with most being surrounded by green countryside.
 Unless the aim is to be living off grid it makes sense to be just a short trip away from a town and it’s stores.

-Once out of the towns roads leading off the main paved roads are dirt, so the quality of the road and the likely hood of it becoming impassable in bad weather need to be considered.
+Once out of the town you will find roads leading off the main paved roads are going to be dirt, so the quality of the road and the likelyhood of it becoming impassable in bad weather need to be considered.
 Life down these dirt tracks has a slower more rural feel about it.

 A complete antidote to the rush of modern life.

 Then of course if you were to find the right spot but discover there is no house there it is quite possible to buy the land and have one built.
-However when considering building I would suggest finding somewhere with a run down house and removing and replacing it.
+However when considering building I would suggest finding somewhere with a run down house that can be removed and replaced.
 That way connections to both water and electric should already be on the property.

 Other areas such as Villarrica and Aregua amongst others also have a lot to recommend them, but it is Cordillera that I know best.